karolfaltyn/coffeehouse/README.md

 ## Overview

 Coffeehouse is a web application designed to provide users with an enjoyable shopping experience for coffee products.
-Built using React.js and styled with Tailwind CSS, Coffeehouse offers a sleek and responsive interface for browsing and purchasing coffee items.
+Built using React, JavaScript and styled with Tailwind CSS, Coffeehouse offers a sleek and responsive interface for browsing and purchasing coffee items.
 The project includes a fully functional shopping cart feature that stores data in session storage, ensuring a seamless user experience.

 ## Features